navapbc/labs-decision-support-tool/README.md

 Replace `<ENVIRONMENT>` with your environment, e.g., `dev`.
 Note the arguments `"dataset_identifier", "SNAP", "Michigan", "s3://decision-support-tool-app-dev/some_cards.json"` are in the same order as described above for `ingest-guru-cards`, i.e., `DATASET_ID BENEFIT_PROGRAM BENEFIT_REGION FILEPATH`.

-## Data Ingestion

-The data streams are currently separated by chat engines which are defined in [app/src/chat_engine.py](https://github.com/navapbc/labs-decision-support-tool/blob/main/app/src/chat_engine.py).
-To add a new engine, a class must be created with the following attributes engine_id,name, datasets (which must match the name of the ingestion dataset’s script, see below), and a formatter which formats the chat engine’s response.